Heinz Neumann: Death

 Heinz Neumann was arrested by the NKVD on 27 April 1937.
 On November 26, 1937, he was sentenced to death by the Military Collegium of the Supreme Court of the Soviet Union.
 He was shot on the same day.

 Personal life

 Heinz Neumann began dating Margarete Buber-Neumann in 1929 and later lived in unmarried union with her.
-After he disappeared in the Great Purge, she was also arrested and served time in the gulag.
+After he disappeared in the Great Purge, she was also arrested and served time in the Gulag.

-After the Nazi-Soviet Pact, Buber-Neumann was handed over to the Nazi Gestapo along with many other KPD members whom Stalin had sent to the gulag.
-After her return to Germany, Buber-Neumann was imprisoned by the Nazis in Ravensbrück concentration camp, but survived to write her memoirs of both the gulag and the Nazi death camps.
+After the German-Soviet Pact, Buber-Neumann was handed over to the Nazi Gestapo, along with many other KPD members whom Stalin had sent to the Gulag.
+After her return to Germany, Buber-Neumann was imprisoned by the Nazis in Ravensbrück concentration camp but survived to write her memoirs of both the Gulag and the German death camps.
 After her release, Buber-Neumann spent the remainder of her life as an outspoken believer in the moral equivalency of Nazism and communism.
 She died in 1989, just days before the fall of the Berlin Wall.